microsoft/AzStackHCISandbox/README.md

 ## old ##
 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmgodfre3%2FAzSHCI-AZNested%2Fmain%2Fjson%2Fazuredeploy.json)
 -->
 ### Prefer a video, no problem!
-Watch this Getting Started video to well...Get Started with the Azure Stack HCI Sandbox, and within about 2 hours you will be ready to test out Azure Stack HCI! ###
+Watch this Getting Started video to well...Get Started with the Azure Stack HCI Sandbox, and within about 2 hours you will be ready to test out Azure Stack HCI ###

 [![AzStackHCISandbox-Getting Started](https://res.cloudinary.com/marcomontalbano/image/upload/v1624560307/video_to_markdown/images/youtube--nmQ12Ma1pD4-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://youtu.be/nmQ12Ma1pD4 "AzStackHCISandbox-Getting Started")

 # Custom Deployment- Azure Portal #

 For your first step, you will want to click "Edit Parameters"
 ![](./media/Readme%20Content/CustomDeployment_Step1.png)

 Then you will want to load the Parameters File, remember the file is located in the JSON folder in the Repository.

 ![](./media/Readme%20Content/CustomDeployment_Step2.png)

 You will need to supply the Resource Group and the Admin Password still, but this is a fairly easy process.

 Hit Review+Create and jump to the "After Deployment Section"
 ![](./media/Readme%20Content/CustomDeployment_Step3.png)

 #

 # Custom Deployment - AZ PowerShell #

 If you are more familiar with PowerShell and would rather do the deployment in Command Line, well Awesome, that is how you should be doing this.
 The instructions are below:

 First, you will need to login to your Azure Account in your Terminal Session.

 ```{Powershell}
 Connect-AZAccount
 ```

 Then you will need to select your Subscription

 ```{Powershell}